-There exists a potential that Project construction operations will encounter groundwater contaminated with elevated levels of RCRA metals exceeding Colorado basic groundwater standards (CBSGs), petroleum hydrocarbons and other industrial contaminants.
+There exists a potential that Project construction operations will encounter groundwater contaminated with elevated levels of RCRA-heavy metals exceeding Colorado basic groundwater standards (CBSGs) and/or surface water discharge limits.
+Further, petroleum hydrocarbons and other industrial contaminants resulting from historical operations at the facility and spills may be encountered.
 Workers shall be alert during excavations for visual and olfactory signs of contamination.
-If soil and/or groundwater contamination is encountered during construction activities, work will stop immediately and the procedures outlined in CDOT Specification 250 Environmental Health and Safety Management shall be followed.
+If soil and/or groundwater contamination is encountered during construction activities, work will stop immediatelyimmediately, and the procedures outlined in CDOT Specification 250 Environmental Health and Safety Management shall be followed.

 The Contractor shall prepare a Materials Management Plan (MMP) and a Health and Safety Plan (HASP).
-The Contractor shall be responsible for workers' health and safety, the general public and environment.
+The Contractor shall be responsible for workers' health and safety, the general public, and the environment.
 The Contractor's HSO and/or Monitoring Technician shall be on-Site as necessary during subsurface excavations to ensure proper handling, testing and disposal of contaminated soil and groundwater, as detailed in the CDOT Standard Specification 250 and Subsection 107.25.8 and all applicable local, state and federal regulations.
 Contaminated water brought to the surface shall be contained in tank(s) or drums and shall not be directly discharged into any State Waters including wetlands, irrigation ditches, canals, unless allowed by a CDPHE permit.
-Discharge into storm sewers and/or sanitary sewers will not be allowed unless written permission is obtained from the owner or controlling authority and a copy of this approval submitted to the Engineer.
+Additional information regarding specification.Discharge into storm sewers and/or sanitary sewers will not be allowed unless written permission is obtained from the owner or controlling authority and a copy of this approval submitted to the Engineer.